-- > There are 4 laboratory experiments to complete in total from week 2 to week 9. - Students must attend the laboratory every fortnight at their allotted time.
-If students find they must miss a lab session for any reason (illness, family or work commitments), they are required to contact the lecturer and make alternative arrangements PRIOR TO the lab session in question.
+- > There are 4 laboratory experiments to complete in total from week 2 to week 9. - For on-campus labs only \(\) Students must attend the laboratory every fortnight at their allotted time.
+If students find they must miss a lab session for any reason (illness, family or work commitments), they are required to contact the lecturer and make alternative arrangements \(\frac{PRIOR}{TO} \) the lab session in question.
 Students who have not done so will receive a mark of zero for the missed lab session there will be no exceptions.
-Some lab periods may need to be rescheduled due to public holidays, and the announcement of alternative arrangements will be made during the lectures. - Students must be marked off by a lab demonstrator at the end of each lab session and have their mark recorded by the demonstrator.
+Some lab periods may need to be rescheduled due to public holidays, and the announcement of alternative arrangements will be made during the lectures. - For on-campus labs only I Students must be marked off by a lab demonstrator at the end of each lab session and have their mark recorded by the demonstrator.
 It is the responsibility of the student to make sure this is done.
-If no mark is recorded at the end of the lab for whatever reason, a mark of zero will be given - once again, there will be no exceptions. - Students are required to maintain a laboratory journal, and the marks obtained directly correspond to the quality of this journal.
+If no mark is recorded at the end of the lab for whatever reason, a mark of zero will be given once again, there will be no exceptions. - For on-campus labs only \(\) Students are required to maintain a laboratory journal, and the marks obtained directly correspond to the quality of this journal.
 The journal should record all equipment settings and connections, as well as any measurements and observations made.
-It is important for all engineers to accurately document all experimental work, and emphasis is placed on the lab journal in this course to ensure that students develop this important attribute of a professional engineer.
+It is important for all engineers to accurately document all experimental work, and emphasis is placed on the lab journal in this course to ensure that students develop this important attribute of a professional engineer. - For online labs only I Students must complete the online labs available at Moodle course website every fortnight and submit the lab reports by the due time.
+For more details, please refer to online lab section at Moodle course website.